Course: $150ENROL IN TLIF0005

 - A laptop with a Camera.

-Please ensure you ONLY use “Google Chrome” or Safari (for apple users) to access the course and the assessments.
+Please ensure you ONLY use “Google Chrome” to access the course and the assessments.

 DO NOT USE MICROSOFT EDGE (Internet Explorer) or Firefox as they are known to have issues with accessing the video assessments and it will not allow you to complete the course.

 The Camera must be activated while you are on- line doing the course, as part of a continuous verification process, and to enable you to answer any Video based Questions when prompted.